 These children may have been abandoned by their parents, abused, lost both parents or not have a family who is able to support them.
 In addition, there are also a lot of children in care due to the high number of people who seek employment outside of Sri Lanka, especially in the Middle East.
 As there are not enough jobs available or a sustainable income in Sri Lanka, many parents are forced to find work abroad.
 In these cases, their child may be temporarily living in care.

-If you volunteer in Sri Lanka with children, you’ll find it is a highly rewarding experience and one that people from all backgrounds can get involved in.
-You can support these children’s homes to ensure the kids get a positive start to their education and development.
+If you volunteer in Sri Lanka with children, you'll find it is a highly rewarding experience and one that people from all backgrounds can get involved in.
+You can support these children's homes to ensure the kids get a positive start to their education and development.
 Sharing your time, skills and affection as a childcare volunteer in Sri Lanka will be deeply appreciated by the families affected.
+Finally, there are also a range of animal volunteering abroad projects in Sri Lanka you can support.

 CHILDCARE VOLUNTEER PLACEMENT EXAMPLES